 According to Juvenal, many of these individuals don’t have the means to join a club team, so this mini-pitch has played an integral role in providing access to the game.

 Juvenal has also been actively taking a group of kids who play on the mini-pitch at Irma C. Ruiz Park around the neighborhood, knocking on doors to introduce themselves to other members of the community.
 These residents now come to the park to watch the local youth enjoy themselves out on the pitch.

 Not only do initiatives such as Soccer for Success, our P.L.A.Y.S.
 Program, and the creation of Safe Places to Play mini-pitches make soccer more accessible in communities across the country, they also teach valuable life skills to children who, in turn, become better prepared to lead healthy and productive lives.

 While our programming has made a strong impact in the community in 2018, there is still more work that needs to be done and more children whose lives we can positively impact through the beautiful game.
 With 2019 approaching, we’re eager to continue our meaningful work in the community in partnership with the U.S. Soccer Foundation.

+Jessica Yavitz is the Executive Director of the Chicago Fire Foundation.
 The Chicago Soccer Initiative launched in December 2017 with the goal of building 50 play spaces throughout Chicago over five years in support of It’s Everyone’s Game.
 Learn more about the partnership here.